unbxd/search-JS-library/docs/CONTRIBUTE.md

 ---

 ## Contribute to this documentation
 If you come across any mistakes or wish to make a contribution to this document, please submit a pull request on GitHub.
-Additional instructions on how to contribute can be found [here](/docs/CONTRIBUTE.md).

 ## Contribute to SDK code
 When contributing to this repository, please discuss the change you wish to make via issue,